andrewjhaman/The-Witness-HD-Mod/README.md

 # The Witness HD Mod
 This mod patches The Witness (2016) binary to make the circles on panels have more vertices.
+The patcher is currently tested only on the latest Steam version.

 ## Recommended Secret Settings
 The Witness exposes some secret settings that you can change by adding them to the data/Local.variables file in The Witness install directory